 Highlights of the curriculum include:

-Over the course of two years, a total of four three-day residencies, one each fall and spring, are completed at Naropa’s Boulder campus and occur concurrently with mentorships.
+Over the course of two years, a total of fourteen days of residencies, divided between spring and fall, are completed at Naropa’s Boulder campus and occur concurrently with mentorships.

 Two eight-day summer residencies are completed at Naropa’s Boulder campus.
 Choose two of the following: